-Because of the comprehensive nature of the topics, there is a companion workbook with further explanation on services.
+Because of the comprehensive nature of the topics, there is a companion workbook with further explanation of services.

-“(It) allows for a freer discussion and a more safer environment where people can really discuss gender-specific healthcare issues and needs,” she said.
+“(It) allows for a freer discussion and a… safer environment where people can really discuss gender-specific healthcare issues and needs,” she said.

 All servicewomen are encouraged to register and attend any virtual training.
 Participants are not limited to trainings in their own time zone.